raj-msn/Port_Tariff.AI/README.md

 Port_Tariff.AI is an intelligent, AI-powered API that automates the calculation of South African port tariffs directly from unstructured vessel data.
 Built with FastAPI and powered by Google's Gemini Pro, it provides a seamless, accurate, and developer-friendly solution for the maritime industry.

-The application is containerized with Docker for easy setup and has been successfully deployed to the Render cloud platform, making it a robust and scalable solution.
+The application is containerized with Docker for easy setup and has been successfully deployed to the Railway cloud platform, making it a robust and scalable solution.

 https://github.com/user-attachments/assets/c9b8832a-479e-4838-8ac9-9928eb414ba7